This is a website to allow clubs and individuals to buy and sell fish, reptiles, amphibians, food cultures, and other pet keeping supplies.

 It's often handy to have multiple people helping with sign up or recording bids.
 Fortunately, it's easy to get help:

-Note that this is matched by the email address, so it it's not working, there's a pretty good chance that the user you're trying to add isn't using the email address you think they are.
+Note that this is matched by the email address, so if it's not working, there's a pretty good chance that the user you're trying to add isn't using the email address you think they are.
 They can confirm what email they are using here

 Anyone with admin permissions to run the auction can add lots for any user: